-Thyroid eye disease, otherwise known as Graves orbitopathy (GO) is an autoimmune process affecting the eyes and orbit that is frequently seen in people with overactive thyroid glands.
-As many as 50% of those with hyperthyroidism (Graves disease), will show some signs of Graves orbitopathy and about 5% will have a severe form which can threaten eyesight.
-Graves orbitopathy can also be seen in people with underactive thyroid glands, or without thyroid problems at all, but this is much less common.
+Thyroid eye disease, otherwise known as Graves orbitopathy (GO) is an autoimmune process affecting the eyes and orbit and is frequently seen in people with overactive thyroid glands.
+As many as 50 percent of those with hyperthyroidism (Graves disease) will show some signs of Graves orbitopathy, and about five percent will have a severe form which can threaten eyesight.
+Graves orbitopathy can also be seen in people with underactive thyroid glands or without thyroid problems at all, but is much less common.

 2500 North State Street

 Jackson, MS 39216